Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair states

 Figure.~\ref{fig:fcls}(a) shows the data for $m^2$ obtained with both the dimer and single-site setup as a function of inverse $\xi_D$.
 In the large $J'/J=100$ limit, the extrapolated result is compatible with the value from the square lattice Heisenberg model~\cite{Sandvik10}, as expected.
 Upon decreasing $J'/J$ the local magnetic moment decreases and vanishes around $J'/J\sim 0.812$, before reaching the onset of the plaquette phase.
 Omitting the smallest bond dimension value $D=3$ in the linear extrapolation yields a slightly higher value of $J'/J\sim 0.827$.

-\emph{Discussion.--} The vanishing local magnetic moment $m$ and the absence of lattice and translational symmetry breaking in the range $J'/J\in [0.785(5), 0.82(1)]$ are compatible with a QSL phase, consistent with previous results from NQS~\cite{viteritti23}, DMRG~\cite{yang22}, and VMC~\cite{maity25}, which predicted an algebraic QSL~\footnote{A different conclusion was obtained in another iPEPS study~\cite{xi23}, however, the results were limited to $D$ values up to 7, and extrapolations of $m$ were performed based on a $1/D$ extrapolation instead of a more accurate FCLS analysis.}.
-The fact that the order parameter remains finite at finite $D$ and only vanishes in the infinite $D$ limit is compatible with an algebraic quantum spin liquid rather than a gapped one, as in the $J_1$-$J_2$ Heisenberg model~\cite{hasik21}.
-By fitting our data at $J'/J=0.8$ to the expected power-law scaling form $m^2(\xi_D) \sim \xi_D^{-(1+\eta)}$~\cite{nomura21,viteritti23}, we extract values for $\eta$ in the interval $[0.3, 0.5]$, depending on the fitting range, compatible with the estimates $\eta=0.3$ from DMRG~\cite{yang22} and NQS~\cite{viteritti23}, and $\eta=0.5$ from VMC~\cite{maity25}.
+\emph{Discussion.--} The vanishing local magnetic moment $m$ and the absence of lattice and translational symmetry breaking above the plaquette phase up to $J'/J = 0.82(1)$ are compatible with a QSL phase, consistent with previous results from DMRG~\cite{yang22} ($J'/J =0.820(2)$), ED~\cite{wang22} ($J'/J =0.826(3)$), PFRG~\cite{keles22} ($J'/J\sim0.82$), NQS~\cite{viteritti25} ($J'/J \sim0.82$), and VMC~\cite{maity25}, which predicted an algebraic QSL~\footnote{A different conclusion was obtained in another iPEPS study~\cite{xi23}, however, the results were limited to $D$ values up to 7, and extrapolations of $m$ were performed based on a $1/D$ extrapolation instead of a more accurate FCLS analysis.}.
+The fact that the order parameter remains finite at finite $D$ and only vanishes in the infinite $D$ limit is compatible with an algebraic quantum spin liquid rather than a gapped one.
+A similar behavior was observed in an iPEPS study of the $J_1$-$J_2$ Heisenberg model~\cite{hasik21} exhibiting a gapless QSL~\cite{hu13,richter15,wang18,hering19}.
+By fitting our data at $J'/J=0.8$ to the expected power-law scaling form $m^2(\xi_D) \sim \xi_D^{-(1+\eta)}$~\cite{nomura21,viteritti25}, we extract values for $\eta$ in the interval $[0.3, 0.5]$, depending on the fitting range, compatible with the estimates $\eta=0.3$ from DMRG~\cite{yang22} and NQS~\cite{viteritti25}, and $\eta=0.5$ from VMC~\cite{maity25}.

 In summary, we revisited the phase diagram of the SSM based on high-precision iPEPS simulations and identified a QSL phase in the range $ 0.785(5) \le J'/J \le 0.82(1)$.
-Using constrained iPEPS ans\"atze enabled us to accurately determine the weakly first-order transition between the plaquette and QSL phase from the intersection of their energies.
+Using constrained iPEPS ans\"atze enabled us to accurately determine the transition between the plaquette and QSL phase from the intersection of their energies extrapolated as a function of the energy variance.
+From the discontinuous change in the plaquette order parameter at the transition, we concluded that the transition is first-order.
 By performing a systematic FCLS analysis of the AF order parameter, we located the continuous transition between the QSL and AF phases.
 Our data complement previous finite-size variational data and further support the algebraic nature of the QSL.